Devon Energy Co. (NYSE:DVN) Shares Sold by SkyOak Wealth LLC

 Analyst Upgrades and Downgrades

 DVN has been the topic of several analyst reports.
-StockNews.com downgraded Devon Energy from a “buy” rating to a “hold” rating in a research note on Wednesday, August 3rd.
-Bank of America lowered their target price on Devon Energy from $80.00 to $66.00 and set a “neutral” rating on the stock in a research note on Tuesday, July 19th.
-Truist Financial raised their price target on Devon Energy from $110.00 to $115.00 and gave the company a “buy” rating in a report on Wednesday, August 10th.
-Credit Suisse Group raised their price target on Devon Energy from $75.00 to $82.00 and gave the company an “outperform” rating in a report on Thursday, June 9th.
-Finally, Raymond James raised their price target on Devon Energy from $80.00 to $85.00 and gave the company a “strong-buy” rating in a report on Wednesday, August 17th.
+Citigroup lifted their target price on Devon Energy from $62.00 to $77.00 and gave the company a “buy” rating in a research note on Wednesday, September 21st.
+Mizuho lifted their target price on Devon Energy from $88.00 to $91.00 and gave the company a “buy” rating in a research note on Thursday, August 18th.
+Barclays set a $89.00 price target on Devon Energy in a report on Tuesday, July 19th.
+JPMorgan Chase & Co. cut Devon Energy from an “overweight” rating to a “neutral” rating and set a $83.00 price target for the company. in a report on Thursday, September 15th.
+They noted that the move was a valuation call.
+Finally, Bank of America reduced their price target on Devon Energy from $80.00 to $66.00 and set a “neutral” rating for the company in a report on Tuesday, July 19th.
 Eight equities research analysts have rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company.
 According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $77.06.

 Devon Energy Company Profile